Have you ever wondered how to access any website in your browser without any issues?

 Understanding the Border Gateway Protocol (BGP)

-As you now know that the IP Transit service uses the Border Gateway Protocol (BGP).
+As you now know, the IP Transit service uses the Border Gateway Protocol (BGP).
 AS utilizes BGP to communicate with each other and permit cross-network traffic transit through reachability information.

-The reachability information that BGP uses includes two lists of IP addresses – one of AS sending the AS and one that receives the AS.
+BGP uses reachability information, including two lists of IP addresses – one of AS sending the AS and one that receives the AS.
 BGP uses the reachability information to decide on the best route to send a data packet.
-The process also decides the path data packets would follow to get to the destination.
+The process also determines the path data packets follow to reach the destination.

-Thanks to ASNs and the BGP, networks are able to exchange huge volumes of internet traffic without any issues.
+Thanks to ASNs and the BGP, networks can exchange huge volumes of internet traffic without issues.

 Tiers of IP Transit Providers